manzinello/mailgo.js.org/docs/installation.md

 sidebar_label: Installation
 ---

-**mailgo** is on <a href="https://www.npmjs.com/package/mailgo">npm</a> / <a href="https://yarnpkg.com/en/package/mailgo">yarn</a>, you can add it to any webpage with a CDN like unpkg or jsDelivr, downloading the script, through npm/yarn or using pikapkg.
+**mailgo** is on <a href="https://www.npmjs.com/package/mailgo">npm</a> / <a href="https://yarnpkg.com/en/package/mailgo">yarn</a>, you can add it to any webpage with a CDN like unpkg or jsDelivr, downloading the script or through npm/yarn.

 <img class="img-left" alt="mailgo on npm" src="https://img.shields.io/npm/v/mailgo.svg?color=%23bb342f&style=flat-square" />